shakhscode/VisualAnalyticsUsingGraphNetworks/README.md

 ### 5. Colclusion
-Out of total 54222 transactions 3614 transactions are suspected to be fraud transaction.
+Out of total 54222 transactions 3614 transactions are suspected to be fraud transactions.

 ## Reference
 [1] Evgenia Novikova, Igor Kotenko and Evgenii Fedotov.
 Interactive Multi-View Visualization for